 Jane Dowell has been with the middle school since 2003.
 However, she has been teaching for longer than that.
 She has a Bachelor’s Degree in Speech and Hearing Sciences and a teaching certificate.
 She has taken the examination required to make her "Highly Qualified" to teach middle school science.
 She is a daughter, sister, aunt, wife, mother and grandmother; all roles in which she is proud to claim, but being a teacher, especially a teacher of science, explains the core of her being.
 Ever inquisitive, she searches to find the unknown and make it known to her students.
 She is a lover of learning, penguins and space, especially planet Neptune.

 MADDIE FAIGEL | BA

 Maddie Faigel teaches History and Drama at New School for the Arts & Academics where she also co-manages Thespians.
 She is a graduate of the University of Puget Sound in Tacoma, Washington where she majored in Theatre Arts and History.
 She primarily trained as both a production and new play development dramaturg and is a registered member of the Literary Managers and Dramaturgs of the Americas.
 Maddie has presented research at their 30th annual conference in front of theatre artists from around the world.
-She has been published in a number of academic journals for her historical research- primarily in 20th century American Theatre.
-This is Maddie’s fourth year at NSAA.
+She has been published in a number of academic journals for her historical research--primarily in 20th century American Theatre.
+Maddie has been on faculty since 2015